 Employees and students have access to a wealth of benefits and resources for reducing the impact their commute has on their wallets and the environment, including carpooling, ridesharing and local vehicle rentals.
 Click here for more information.

-Employees who are registered walkers receive a complementary parking card for five days of parking each month should they need to park on campus.
-There is a $10 charge for enrollment in this program.
+Employees who are registered walkers receive a parking card for five days of parking each month should they need to park on campus.
+There is a $15 per quarter charge for enrollment in this program.
 Click here for more information.

 The university pays for a cab ride home in case of an emergency for employees who do not take their car to work.
 Contact firstname.lastname@example.org with questions, or visit our office if you need to take advantage of this program.